Project-X-Mods/coffeelinux/README.md

 Latest Controller and Graphics drivers.
 Latest Linux Kernel.
 Gamescope and MangoHud (from SteamOS 3.4).
-Gnome, KDE, or Cinnamon Desktops.
+Gnome, or KDE Desktops.
 (You get to choose along the way) Yay AUR package manager (Terminal only).
 Proper Nvidia GPU DKMS driver (if selected).
 True Zero-Out Drive formatting (if selected).
 Yaru/Ubuntu theming for Gnome with Yaru sessions.
-Mint theming for Cinnamon.
 CoffeeLinux Wallpapers, and OS Info.
 SystemD-Bootloader via built in sysv-utils (not grub2 which is extra that is pointless really)